 E93: EFOD Impact: Aligning Financial Support with Community Wellbeing

 This is the final podcast in a five-part series focused on Equitable Food Oriented Development, a growing movement to promote food projects and enterprises as vehicles for building community wealth, health and self-determination.
-With us today are two leaders in this movement: urban planner Rudy Espinosa, the executive director of inclusive action for the city in Los Angeles and community activist and organizer, Camryn Smith, the founding member of Communities in Partnership, the Grassroots Organization in the old East Durham, North Carolina.
+With us today are two leaders in this movement: urban planner Rudy Espinoza, the executive director of inclusive action for the city in Los Angeles and community activist and organizer, Camryn Smith, the founding member of Communities in Partnership, the Grassroots Organization in the old East Durham, North Carolina.

 So the movement as it’s called is a systemic approach to wealth building through community projects.
 So let me ask, how would you each describe your vision on how EFOD can best be advanced and how do you feel of EFOD can be pathway to lasting and sustainable change in the community.
 Camryn, why don’t you go first.